xinzhan/core-services.en/help/interface/cookies/cookies-analytics.md

 ---
 # Analytics Cookies{#analytics-cookies}

 Adobe Analytics uses cookies to differentiate requests from different browsers and to store helpful information that an application can use later.
-They may also be used to associate browsing information to customer records.
+They can also be used to associate browsing information to customer records.

-In particular, Analytics uses cookies to anonymously define new visitors, help analyze clickstream data, and track historical activity on the website, such as response to particular campaigns or the length of the sales cycle.
+Analytics uses cookies to anonymously define new visitors, help analyze clickstream data, and track historical activity on the website, such as response to particular campaigns or the length of the sales cycle.

 * [Cookie Name: s_ecid](../cookies/cookies-mc.md#section-32fd753c3fa54452acd62b021434919a)
 * [Cookie Name: AMCV_###@AdobeOrg](../cookies/cookies-mc.md#section-a12aa2a9296940ae82d8921b381b8fb0)